tweag/python-monorepo-example/2018-03-08-linear-sort.md

   go (a,b) (c,d) = (a:c, b:d)
 ```

-We split list into 2 parts by moving all elements with even positions in one
+We split the list into two parts by moving all elements with even positions into one
 sublist and those with odd positions into the other.
 Almost no magic and discussions
 here; but, `split` being linear, the type itself makes sure that elements are neither
 lost nor duplicated.